 Leadership styles-visionary, Coaching, Affiliative, Democratic, Pacesetting Commanding, Transformational, Transactional.
 Autocratic, Participative, Laissez-Faire Leader versus Managers.
-Leadership communication - Rationale, tactic, assertive, formal, informal, communication in crisis- leadership and negotiations, Leadership Presentations-convincing and impressive style
+Leadership communication - Rationale, tactic, assertive, formal, informal, communication in crisis- leadership and negotiations, Leadership Presentations-convincing and impressive style motivational programs, involvement with all stakeholders- focusing on organization growth.
+Leader as an inspirer- motivation and leadership, recognizing and appreciating contributions, empowering others to lead Leader as an innovator -leader's role in shaping culture and values in an organization.
+Leader as a Liaison- Leader as team player

-MODULE III Leadership Roles
+MODULE III LEADERSHIP ROLES

-Facets of leadership- Leader as an individual. personality and leadership, values, attitudes and ethics of a leader.
-Leader as a relationship builderempowering people to meet higher order needs, initiating organization wide motivational programs, involvement with all stakeholders- focusing on organization growth.
-Leader as an inspirer- motivation and leadership, recognizing and appreciating contributions, empowering others to lead Leader as an innovator.
+Facets of leadership- Leader as an individual - personality and leadership, values, attitudes and ethics of a leader.
+Leader as a relationship builder-empowering people to meet higher order needs, initiating organization wide